-All experiments in this study were conducted using a rectangular laboratory flume that was 14 m long, 1 m wide, and 1 m high.
-Fig. 1 shows the schematic side (longitudinal section) view and the flume plan with all dimensions.
-The real picture of the flume and its accessories are shown in Fig. A.1.
+(longitudinal section) and plan view of the flume with all dimensions.
+An actual picture of the flume and its accessories are shown in Fig. A.1.
 Abutments and piers were placed in the flume far away from the channel entrance (i.e., 6 m downstream the entrance).
 In this way, a uniform flow was established in the test region, and fully turbulent flow was developed as per the equation suggested by Kirkgöz and Ardiçlioğlu (1997).
-Uniform sand with a median size of $d{50} = 0.88$ mm and a geometric standard deviation of $\sigma_g = 1.3\sqrt{d{84}/d{16}}$ (with d{84} and d{16} denoting the diameter that 84% and 16% of the sediment is finer than that, respectively) was used as the uniform bed materials throughout the flume.
+Uniform sand with a median size of $d{50} = 0.88$ mm and a geometric standard deviation of $\sigma{\rm g} = 1.3 \sqrt{d{84}/d{16}}$ (with d{84} and d{16} denoting the sediment particle diameters at 84% and 16% quantile levels, respectively) was used as the uniform bed material throughout the flume.
 A recessed section with a length of 2.4 m was provided as the test region.
-The thickness of the sand layer (bed materials) was 30 cm in the recessed section and 2 cm along the rest of the flume.
+The thickness of the sand layer (bed material) was 30 cm in the recessed section and 2 cm along the rest of the flume.
 The hydraulic characteristics and procedure of the tests are explained in Appendix A.